Dos and Don'ts to help the conversation along

 - Talk in Person - If at all possible, have this conversation face-to-face.
-If you don’t live in the same town, carve out time around the next family get-together or arrange to spend an extra day so you can talk.
-If your only option is the phone, be sure to pick a time when you’re not likely to be interrupted or cut short.
+Carve out time around the next family get-together or arrange an extra day so you can talk.
+Even if you can't be there in person you can still have a face-to-face talk, thanks to technology.

-- Have a Sense of Humor - This doesn’t have to be, nor should it be all business.
+- Bring a Sense of Humor - This doesn’t have to be, nor should it be all business.
 And it shouldn’t be dreary.
 Relax.
 Smile.
 Be reassuring.
 And don’t be afraid to laugh.
-Humor is a great icebreaker.

 - Listen, Really Listen - Ask questions.
 Listen.
 Be open and respectful of their opinions, even if you hear answers you weren’t expecting or don’t like.

-- Let This Go Where it Will – While you have a purpose, allow this conversation to meander in other directions.
-Your parent or loved one might have things to discuss that are not on your list.
+- Go with the flow - Outline the approach but be flexible and open.
+There may be things to discuss that are not on your list.
 You might discover things and go places that you never expected.
 That’s the joy of this journey.

-- Don’t Arrive Bearing Piles of Statistics and Forms – You will immediately overwhelm everyone involved.
-It’s great to be informed and prepared, but don’t inundate your loved ones and don’t be overbearing.
-Remember, the first step is to hear from them.
+- Don’t overwhelm with Statistics and Forms - It’s great to be informed and prepared, but don’t inundate your loved ones and don’t be overbearing.

 - Don't Make Plans and Decisions Ahead of Time - It's tempting to talk with other family members, figure everything out, and then present your plan as the ultimate solution.
-Don't.
-While you have good intentions, this is sure to backfire, as it will make your parents think that their wishes and needs weren't considered.
-They would be right.
+While you have good intentions, your loved ones might feel that their wishes and ideas are not being considered.

 - Don't Talk When Emotions Are Heated - It’s best to talk when everyone is calm and rested, and when you won’t be interrupted.
 If things start to break down, if tempers flare, then call it a day.
 Let them know it’s okay and that you can sort things out at another time.
-Sometimes it’s helpful for everyone to agree from the beginning on a common goal.
-If things get sidetracked, restate the goal to redirect the energy and efforts.
+It’s helpful to agree on a common goal, and if necessary restate the goal to redirect the energy and efforts.